DPIA – Friend, not Foe.

 Let’s look at each one in turn.

-- Data Security.
+2) Data Security.
 Evaluate the potential risks and how you will mitigate them.
 With an endless list of potential risks, try using the C-I-A approach.
 Confidentiality – identify the possible routes to unauthorised access to, or sharing of, the personal data.
 Integrity – how might unwanted modifications be made to the data?
-Availability – could the data be removed and therefore lost?
+Availability – could the data be removed or compromised, and therefore lost?
 For each risk, identify your relevant controls to mitigate them.
-You may spot gaps in your design or in your policies which you can address now.
+You may spot gaps in your system design or in your policies which you can address now.
 If you are left with unacceptably high risks, despite your controls, you must consult with the DPC.
 In this case, it may be preferable to re-think your plans.

 Doing a DPIA may feel daunting, especially for smaller organisations with limited experience or resources.
 Try to think of the DPIA as your friend in the context of GDPR compliance.
 Play out the subject rights as you think through all the possible scenarios of what could go wrong.
 The cyber security industry is in constant catch up mode, so it is impossible to think of every risk – “we don’t know what we don’t know”.
 Future data breaches and cyber hacks will reveal new sources of risk and we will respond with new controls to mitigate them.
 An on-going case with the HSE in Cork illustrates this point.
-Which of us has “do not use your mobile to take photos of personal data on your screen” in our Acceptable Usage Policy?
+Which of us has “do not user your mobile to take photos of personal data on your screen” in our Acceptable Usage Policy?